EQEmu/eqemu-docs-v2/docs/client/guides/custom-zone-editing.md

 - Edit eq-core-dll and add the _option entry to match the settings noted above, 787, ncommons, etc

 - Edit eqstr_us.txt and add a new entry for North Commonlands

+- From this point onward is more involved depending on how much you plan to clone.
+You can go through many tables like spawn2, spawngroup, grid, pathgrid, etc and duplicate the entries, changing the zoneidnumber to 787 and the shortname to ncommons.